observatorium/observatorium/docs/community/governance.md

 * Maintainer is added to the [GitHub organization](https://github.com/observatorium) as an *Owner*.
 * Maintainer is added to the [Observatorium](https://groups.google.com/forum/#!forum/observatorium-team).
 * Maintainer is added to the list of team members [here](https://observatorium.io/docs/community/maintainers.md/)
-* New maintainer is announced on the [Observatorium Twitter](https://twitter.com/0bservatorium) by an existing team member.

 Team members may retire at any time by emailing the [observatorium-team@googlegroups.com](https://groups.google.com/forum/#!forum/observatorium-team) mailing list.